Board of Directors

 AM, Ba/Dip Ed, BLegS, GDLP, LLM, GAICD

-Maree O’Halloran was appointed to the position of Chairperson in August 2019.
+Ms O’Halloran was appointed to the position of Chairperson in August 2019.
 She is currently a Senior Associate at NEW Law Pty Ltd. Prior to her appointment with NEW Law in April 2015, Ms O’Halloran was the Director of the Welfare Rights Centre for seven years where she also practised as a solicitor.
-Ms O’Halloran has also worked as a teacher in public schools and TAFE.
+Ms O’Halloran has worked as a teacher in both public schools and TAFE.
 She has been an active voice for the teaching community and is a former President of the NSW Teachers Federation.
-She has served as a member of the NSW Public Service Commission Advisory Board, and as a Director of Teachers Federation Health and the SAS Trustee Corporation.
-She is currently a member of the NSW Rhodes Scholarship Selection Committee.
+She has served as a member of the NSW Public Service Commission Advisory Board, and as a Director of Teachers Federation Health, HESTA and the SAS Trustee Corporation.

 Ms O’Halloran is a member of the Board Remuneration Committee, the Risk & Compliance Committee, and the Health Professionals Bank Advisory Committee.